beranek1/php-web-analytics/README.md

 Use example.php as sample code for integrating analytics.php into your own scripts.
 ($b1_analytics->echoscript() is not necessary and might breaks the design of your website if used.)

-### Always remember to inform your users of data collection in your privacy policy!
+### Always remember to inform your users about data collection in your privacy policy!